 An old-fashioned windowsill plant.
 Leaves of long green streamers for leaves.

-The pregnant onion produces unusual growth.
+The pregnancy onion produces unusual growth.
 The large green bulbs reach up to 4″ inches in size.

 Long, strap-like leaves sprout from the top of the main bulb and reach about 2′ feet tall.
 In ideal conditions, the leaves can reach five feet.